 - a.
 An elective is a course chosen by a student listed from different areas available during the study period. - b.
 A general education is a course offering within the following areas such as Islamic studies, English, Mathematics, etc. - c.
 A core requirement course is a course within a major, which is essential and must be satisfactorily completed to fulfill the requirements of the specific departments. - d.
-Professional Practice Experience provides opportunity for a student to have workplace experiences in community, industry and hospital pharmacies and must be satisfactorily completed to fulfill the requirements of the program.
+Professional Practice Experience provides opportunity for a student to have workplace experiences in community, industry and hospital pharmacies and must be satisfactorily completed to fulfill the requirements of the program. - e.
+Capstone project: A project submitted by the students in the fourth year of B. Pharm., based on all round knowledge they have acquired in the four main areas.
+This project includes a research work, which the students carry out on recent developments in pharmaceutical sciences.

-Appendix A

-Professional Practice Experience
+Appendix A Professional Practice Experience